-The School Psychology Program and the University Graduate School (UGS) require continuous enrollment in the program until completion of the Educational Specialist (Ed.S.) degree.
+The School Psychology Program and the University Graduate School (UGS) require continuous enrollment in the program until completion of the Ed.S. degree.
 Students are expected to enroll in a minimum of one course per semester.
 Most if not all students enroll in at least two classes per semester, in order to complete the program within six (6) years, the maximum time limit allowed for graduate program completion.
 If students anticipate finishing the program beyond six years, then an Electronic Petition for Exception to Graduate Requirements will need to be submitted and approved by the program director, college dean, and UGS.
+Project CRYSTAL scholars enroll full-time to satisfy requirements of the federally-funded project and maintain eligible funding.